ChinmayeChinnappa/ChinmayeChinnappa/README.md

 Vidya Vikas Institute Of Engineering and Technology, Mysuru                                                                 2017 - 2021
 B.E  Electronics and Communication
 Courses: Programming with Python,
-Highlight: Secured First place in VIT-NSD 2023’s “WoW factor” by presenting an idea on “MadeofMaths”

 SKILLS & CERTIFICATIONS